Chief Seattle Council: Camp Parsons

 Founded in 1919, Camp Parsons is the oldest continuous running Boy Scout camp west of the Mississippi River and one of the oldest continually running Boy Scout camps in the United States on its original location.
 It sits on Jackson Cove, part of the Hood Canal, on the Olympic Peninsula, just north of Brinnon, Washington, and just south of Quilcene, Washington.
 The site of the camp was chosen by Professor Edmund Meany, Major Edward Ingraham and members of the Seattle Area Council.
 It was purchased from John Strom in May 1919 and named after the first council president, Reginald H. Parsons.
 Booth Hall (the current Silver Marmot Grill) was constructed in May and June 1919 and continues to be used today.
 On July 7, 1919, 100 Scouts arrived at Camp Parsons for its first season that ran 6 weeks and has not stopped since.
 A separate camp for Cub Scouts was developed on the property in 1937 and named Camp Meany in honor of the late Professor Edmund Meany, first Scout commissioner for Seattle.
-This camp was merged into Camp Parsons in 1941 and that camp's dining hall served as the dining hall for Camp Parsons until the summer 2014 after which it was razed and a new dining hall was constructed and dedicated in June 2015.
+This camp was merged into Camp Parsons in 1941 and that camp's dining hall served as the dining hall for Camp Parsons until the summer 2014 after which it was razed and Garvey Hall, the current dining hall, was constructed and dedicated in June 2015.

+The Order of the Silver Marmot was formed in 1926 to recognize honor campers at Parsons.
+After the Order of the Arrow expanded to Seattle in 1950s, the Order of the Silver Marmot was discontinued and the Seattle Area Council's lodge was named T'Kope Kwis Kwis, or 'The Silver Marmot' in Chinook jargon, in honor of the Order of the Silver Marmot.
+It was revived in 1984 to recognize camp staff and high adventure participants and it continues to operate today.

 Thousands of Scouts from the Pacific Northwest and throughout the United States and Canada attend camp each summer.
 Camp Parsons is the only Boy Scout Camp that uses a salt water beach for all aquatic activities.
-Camp Parsons also has hiking treks for Scouts to explore the Olympic Mountains and Kayak treks to explore the Hood Canal.
+Camp Parsons also has had hiking treks for Scouts to explore the Olympic Mountains and Kayak treks to explore the Hood Canal, however it does not currently offer high adventure programs.